ereppond/housing-recommender/README.md

 * date: date inquiry
 * year built: the year the house was built
 * floors: number of floors in the house
-* price: price of the house for sale
+* price: the price of the house for sale
 * property type: townhouse, condo, home, etc
-* location: neighborhood of house
+* location: the neighborhood of the house
-* lot-size: size of lot in acres
+* lot-size: size of the lot in acres
 * days-on-market: number of days the house has been on the market

 ------